editeodoro/Bbarolo/docs/source/tasks/fit3d.rst

   * *NAME_0mom.fits*, *NAME_1mom.fits*, *NAME_2mom.fits:* 0th, 1st and 2nd moment maps of the data.
   * *NAME_NORM_0mom.fits*, *NAME_NORM_1mom.fits*, *NAME_NORM_2mom.fits:* 0th, 1st and 2nd moment maps of the model.

-* Text files *ringlog1.txt* and *ringlog2.txt*, containing the ring best-fit parameters for the first and second fitting steps.
-The file *ringlog2.txt* is only produced if **TWOSTAGE** is true.
+* Text files *rings_final1.txt* and *rings_final2.txt*, containing the ring best-fit parameters for the first and second fitting steps.
+The file *rings_final2.txt* is only produced if **TWOSTAGE** is true.

 * A text file *densprof.txt*, with the radial intensity profiles along the best-fit rings.

 * If **ADRIFT** is true, a text file *asymdrift.txt* with the asymmetric drift correction parameters.

-* A Gnuplot script *gnuscript.gnu* to plot P-V diagrams and best-fit parameters.
-This is only used if Gnuplot support is on and Python support is off.

-* A Python script *pyscript.py* to conveniently plot all the above outputs.
-This script produces all the following plots.
+* Plotting scripts to produce output plots with Gnuplot/Python can be found in the *plotscripts* subdirectory.

-* A PDF file *plot_chanmaps_NORM.pdf* with a channel-by-channel comparison of data and model cubes.
+* A PDF file *NAME_chanmaps_NORM.pdf* with a channel-by-channel comparison of data and model cubes.

 .. figure:: examples/channels.png
    :alt: Channel maps plot